AppliedRecognition/Ver-ID-UI-Android/README.md

 This project along with [Ver-ID Core](https://appliedrecognition.github.io/Ver-ID-Core-Android) replace the [legacy Ver-ID SDK](https://github.com/AppliedRecognition/Ver-ID-Android).
 The new API is not compatible with the legacy SDK.
 Please refer to the [migration instructions](./MigratingFromLegacySDK.md).

+## July 2020 – beta version of Ver-ID UI 2 is now available

+Please [check it out](https://github.com/AppliedRecognition/Ver-ID-UI-Android/tree/version2) and let us know what you think.

 ## Prerequisites

 To build this project and to run the sample app you will need a computer with these applications: